braillescreen/helpfulbgt/readme.md

 * Grammatical fixes.

 ## 7/15/20:
-* Added a Clipboard Appender script, witch takes what is already on the clipboard and adds whatever you put there to the clipboard.
+* Added a Clipboard Appender script, which takes what is already on the clipboard and adds whatever you put there to the clipboard.

 ## 10/4/20:
 * Cleans up code considerably along with the help text document.